Waymo’s driverless cars were involved in 18 accidents over 20 months

 - There were six simulated angled accidents without airbag deployments, including one actual angled accident with deployment and four simulated accidents with deployment.

-Waymo points out that the sole event where a Waymo car rear-ended another car involved a passing vehicle that swerved into the lane and braked hard; that only one actual event triggered a Waymo car’s airbags; and that two events would have be more severe had drivers not disengaged.
-However, the company also notes that the severities it ascribed to the simulated collisions don’t account for secondary collisions that might occur subsequent to the simulated event.
+Waymo points out that the sole incident in which a Waymo car rear-ended another car involved a passing vehicle that swerved into the lane and braked hard.
+The company notes that only one actual event triggered a Waymo car’s airbags and two events would have been more severe had drivers not disengaged.
+However, Waymo also notes that the severities it ascribed to the simulated collisions don’t account for secondary collisions that might have occurred subsequent to the simulated event.

 Falling short

-Taken as a whole, Waymo’s new report, along with its newly released safety methodologies and readiness determinations, aren’t likely to satisfy critics advocating for industry-standard self-driving vehicle safety metrics.
-Tellingly, Waymo didn’t detail accidents earlier in the Waymo One program or progress in the other cities where it’s actively conducting car and semi-truck tests, including Michigan, Texas, Florida, Arizona, and Washington — some of which experience more challenging weather conditions than Phoenix.
-As mandated by law, Waymo was one of dozens of companies that released a California-specific disengagement report in February, which showed disengagement rates among its 153 cars and 268 drivers in the state dropped from 0.09 per 1,000 self-driven miles (or one per 11,017 miles) to 0.076 per 1,000 self-driven miles (one per 13,219 miles).
-But Waymo itself has characterized disengagements as a flawed metric because they don’t adequately capture improvements or their impact over time.
+Taken as a whole, Waymo’s report, along with its newly released safety methodologies and readiness determinations, aren’t likely to satisfy critics who advocate for industry-standard self-driving vehicle safety metrics.
+Tellingly, Waymo didn’t detail accidents earlier in the Waymo One program or progress in the other cities where it’s actively conducting car and semi-truck tests.
+These cities include Michigan, Texas, Florida, Arizona, and Washington, some of which experience more challenging weather conditions than Phoenix.
+As mandated by law, Waymo was one of dozens of companies to release a California-specific disengagement report in February.
+This report showed that disengagement rates among Waymo’s 153 cars and 268 drivers in the state dropped from 0.09 per 1,000 self-driven miles (or one per 11,017 miles) to 0.076 per 1,000 self-driven miles (one per 13,219 miles).
+But Waymo has characterized disengagements as a flawed metric because they don’t adequately capture improvements or their impact over time.

 In 2018, the RAND Corporation published an Uber-commissioned report — “Measuring Automated Vehicle Safety: Forging a Framework” — that laid bare some of the challenges ahead.
 It suggested that local DMVs play a larger role in formalizing the demonstration process and proposed that companies and governments engage in data-sharing.
-A separate RAND report estimated it would take hundreds of millions to hundreds of billions of miles to demonstrate driverless vehicle reliability in terms of fatalities and injuries, and Waymo CEO John Krafcik admitted in a 2018 interview that he doesn’t think self-driving technology will ever be able to operate in all possible conditions without some human interaction.
+A separate RAND report estimated it would take hundreds of millions to hundreds of billions of miles to demonstrate driverless vehicle reliability in terms of fatalities and injuries.
+And Waymo CEO John Krafcik admitted in a 2018 interview that he doesn’t think self-driving technology will ever be able to operate in all possible conditions without some human interaction.

-In June, the U.S. National Highway Traffic Safety Administration (NHTSA) detailed the Automated Vehicle Transparency and Engagement for Safe Testing (AV TEST), a program that purports to provide a robust source of information about autonomous vehicle testing.
-The ostensible goal is to shed light on the breadth of vehicle testing taking place across the country.
-The federal government maintains no database of autonomous vehicle reliability records, and while states like California mandate that companies testing driverless cars disclose how often humans are forced to take control of the vehicles, critics assert those are imperfect measures of safety.
+In June, the U.S. National Highway Traffic Safety Administration (NHTSA) detailed the Automated Vehicle Transparency and Engagement for Safe Testing (AV TEST) program, which claims to be a robust source of information about autonomous vehicle testing.
+The program’s goal is to shed light on the breadth of vehicle testing taking place across the country.
+The federal government maintains no database of autonomous vehicle reliability records, and while states like California mandate that companies testing driverless cars disclose how often humans are forced to take control of the vehicles, critics assert that those are imperfect measures of safety.

-Some of the AV TEST tool’s stats are admittedly eye-catching, like the fact that program participants are reportedly conducting 34 shuttle, 24 autonomous car, and 7 delivery robot trials in the U.S. But they aren’t especially informative.
-Major stakeholders like Pony.ai, Baidu, Tesla, Argo.AI, Amazon, Postmates, and Motion seemingly declined to provide data for the purposes of the tracking tool or have yet to make a decision either way.
-Moreover, several pilots don’t list the road type (e.g., “street,” “parking lot,” “freeway,”) where testing is taking place, and the entries for locations tend to be light on the details.
+Some of the AV TEST tool’s stats are admittedly eye-catching, like the fact that program participants are reportedly conducting 34 shuttle, 24 autonomous car, and seven delivery robot trials in the U.S. But these stats aren’t especially informative.
+Major stakeholders like Pony.ai, Baidu, Tesla, Argo.AI, Amazon, Postmates, and Motion apparently declined to provide data for the purposes of the tracking tool or have yet to make a decision.
+Moreover, several pilots don’t list the road type (e.g., “street,” “parking lot,” “freeway,”) used in tests, and the entries for locations tend to be light on the details.
 Waymo reports it is conducting “Rain Testing” in Florida, for instance, but hasn’t specified the number and models of vehicles involved.

-For its part, Waymo says it evaluates the performance of its cars based on the avoidance of crashes, completion of trips in driverless mode, and adherence to applicable driving rules.
-But absent a vetting process, Waymo has wiggle room to underreport or misrepresent tests taking place.
-And because programs like AV TEST are voluntary, there’s nothing to prevent the company from demurring as testing continues during and after the pandemic.
+Waymo says it evaluates its cars’ performance based on the avoidance of crashes, completion of trips in driverless mode, and adherence to applicable driving rules.
+But absent a vetting process, Waymo has wiggle room to underreport or misrepresent these metrics.
+And because programs like AV TEST are voluntary, there’s nothing to prevent a company from demurring as testing continues during and after the pandemic.

 Other federal efforts to regulate autonomous vehicles largely remain stalled.
-The DOT’s recently announced Automated Vehicles 4.0 (AV 4.0) guidelines request — but don’t mandate — regular assessments of self-driving vehicle safety, and they permit those assessments to be completed by automakers themselves rather than by standards bodies.
-(Advocates for Highway and Auto Safety also criticized AV 4.0 for its vagueness.)
+The Department of Transportation’s recently announced Automated Vehicles 4.0 (AV 4.0) guidelines request — but don’t mandate — regular assessments of self-driving vehicle safety.
+And they permit those assessments to be completed by the automakers rather than standards bodies.
+Advocates for Highway and Auto Safety have also criticized AV 4.0 for its vagueness.
 And while the House of Representatives unanimously passed a bill that would create a regulatory framework for autonomous vehicles, dubbed the SELF DRIVE Act, it has yet to be taken up by the Senate.
-In fact, the Senate two years ago tabled a separate bill (the AV START Act) that made its way through committee in November 2017.
+In fact, the Senate two years ago tabled a separate bill (the AV START Act) that had made its way through committee in November 2017.

-Coauthors of the RAND reports say that there’s a need to test what results from the use of software that embodies self-driving cars’ automation with a broad, agreed-upon framework in place.
-Last January, MCity at the University of Michigan in January released a white paper laying out safety test parameters it believes could work — an “ABC” test concept of accelerated evaluation (focusing on the riskiest driving situations), behavior competence (scenarios that correspond to major motor vehicle crashes), and corner cases (situations that test limits of performance and technology).
+Coauthors of the RAND reports say it’s important to test the results of self-driving software with a broad, agreed-upon framework in place.
+The University of Michigan’s MCity in January released a white paper laying out safety test parameters it believes could work — an “ABC” test concept of accelerated evaluation (focusing on the riskiest driving situations), behavior competence (scenarios that correspond to major motor vehicle crashes), and corner cases (situations that test limits of performance and technology).
 In this framework, on-road testing of completely driverless cars is the last step — not the first.

-“They don’t want to tell you what’s inside the black box,” Matthew O’Kelly, the coauthor of a recent report proposing a failure detection method for safety-critical machine learning, recently told VentureBeat.
-“We need to be able to look at these systems from afar without sort of dissecting them.”
+“They don’t want to tell you what’s inside the black box,” Matthew O’Kelly, who coauthored a recent report proposing a failure detection method for safety-critical machine learning, recently told VentureBeat, “We need to be able to look at these systems from afar without sort of dissecting them.”

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how